Death is the ultimate end, no matter how healthy or how rich you are.

 Avicii retired from touring in 2016 due to failing health caused by excessive alcohol use and deteriorating mental health problems.

-In a documentary about him, he exposed the pressures posed to him by his management and his anxieties in disappointing his fans.
+In a documentary about him, he exposed the pressures posed to him by his management and his anxieties about disappointing his fans.

 On April 20, 2018, he was discovered dead in his hotel room in Oman from an apparent suicide.